 A fifth way to to be intentional in your marriage is to touch more.
 A simple hug, kiss, or light touch on the back or arm can be very healthy in a relationship.
 When a couple touches it increases the release of Oxycontin (the bonding hormone).
 You will feel closer the more you touch.
 It’s also very hard to be mean to someone while holding their hands.
 So, maybe you can try to hold hands while talking about hard subjects.
 Snuggling on the couch or giving back rubs can be healthy too.
 Kissing for 5 to 10 seconds can do wonders for a relationship.

-So there they are.
-My top 5, simple, intentional, relationship builders for the year.
-Maybe they aren’t so simple because you have to actually do them for them to work.
+So, there they are!
+My top 5 simple and intentional relationship builders to quickly improve your relationship.
+Maybe they aren’t so simple, because you have to actually do them for them to work.
 I somehow think the hardest part is to choose to do them, take some action, then be consistent.
-I hope this helps you to be more intentional and proactive in your marriage and relationship this year!
+I hope this helps you to be more intentional and proactive in your marriage and relationship starting today!